 Check Description Standard This Template can be used to process both MPEG-2 and MPEG-1 video.
 If the video is MPEG-1 an alert will be raised, and this can be suppressed by selecting the checkbox.
 Cerify supports the decoding of MPEG-2 constrained bitstreams with Main profile or 4:2:2 profile.
 MPEG-1 constrained bitstreams are not fully supported and will be treated as MPEG-2 bitstreams.
 This can lead to various issues when processing MPEG-1 constrained bitstreams, typically including spurious alerts, but also possible picture corruption and failure to decode the stream.
 For a more complete description of the differences between MPEG-1 and MPEG-2 bitstreams please refer to section D.9 of the ITU-T H.262 or ISO/IEC 13818-2 specification.
 Since trying to process a video format which is not MPEG-1 or MPEG-2 will almost certainly lead to spurious alerts, Cerify will raise an alert and cease analysis immediately if the video is not either of these types.
 Video Decoder Selects the decoder used to decode the stream.
 This can be either "Standard reference decoder" or "Optimized decoder".
 Decoding using optimized decoder is much faster than the reference decoder.
-The following limitations apply when the optimized decoder is selected: Only the Sequence and Picture Parameters syntax checks are supported The Sequence display extension test is not available The Copyright extension test is not available The Field Order test and the Video Type test are not available.
-Profile Detects whether the stream conforms to the Main or 4:2:2 profile.
+The following limitations apply when the optimized decoder is selected: Only the Sequence and Picture Parameters syntax checks are supported ■ The Sequence display extension test is not available ■ The Copyright extension test is not available ■ The Field Order test and the Video Type test are not available.
+Profile Detects whether the stream conforms to the Main, 4:2:2 or High profile.
+When the standard reference decoder is used, strict compliance checks are supported only for Main and 4:2:2 profiles.
 Level Detects whether the stream conforms to the Main, High 1440 or High level, or to some level below the one specified by the user.
 Display Aspect Ratio For MPEG-2 streams the system examines the aspect_ratio_information field (see Table 6-3 in ISO/IEC 13818-2).
 If this value is 0010, 0011, or 0100 then this directly represents a Display Aspect Ratio and the corresponding value will be used to carry out the check.
-If the value is 0001 then the Sample Aspect Ratio is 1 and the Display Aspect ratio will be deduced from the frame height and width.
+If the value is 0001, then the Pixel Aspect Ratio (Sample Aspect Ratio) is 1 and the Display Aspect ratio will be deduced from the frame height and width.
 Selecting the value "Unspecified" for this check, will check that the aspect_ratio_information field has not been set to any of the above four values.
 Color Format Tests the color sub sampling of the decoded video.
 Video Timecode Selects the type of video timecode to be used for display purposes.
 The supported video timecode formats are VITC (Vertical Interval Timecode), GOP timecode, and SMPTE 328M timecode.
 This check is applicable if video timecode is selected as the display timecode in the MXF container template.
-Timecode Integrity Checks whether the selected video timecode is continuous and the format is OK.
+Timecode Integrity Checks Checks whether the selected video timecode is continuous and the format is OK.
 Alerts are raised if discontinuities are found in the video timecode or if the timecode format is not proper.
-Checks This check is applicable if video timecode is selected as the display timecode in the MXF container template.
+This check is applicable if video timecode is selected as the display timecode in the MXF container template.
 Start Timecode Check Checks whether the selected video start timecode value matches with the timecode value provided by the user.
 This check is applicable if video timecode is selected as the display timecode in the MXF container template.